sisby-folk/tinkerers-statures/README.md

 If you'd prefer the datapack version for any reason, you can [download it from the repo](https://download-directory.github.io/?url=https://github.com/sisby-folk/tinkerers-statures/tree/main/src/main/resources) (Direct Download Link)

+Have fun building new door sizes! (have you tried [halfdoors](https://modrinth.com/mod/half-doors) or [dramatic doors](https://modrinth.com/mod/dramatic-doors)?)

 ## Further Info

 All modding projects are built on the work of many others.

+We made this mod for [Tinkerer's Quilt](https://modrinth.com/modpack/tinkerers-quilt)!
+Our modpack about ease of play and expressiveness.

 We're primarily modpack developers - not mod developers!
 If you want to port this mod, do it yourself!